Enhancing Data Support: Practical Reproducibility

 This workshop will discuss two tools often involved when discussing reproducible computational reasearch: GitHub and Jupyter.

-The time in this workshop is too short to give a full practical introduction of the tools however, therefore the learning objectives are:
+However, the time in this workshop is too short to give a full practical introduction of the tools.

 We mainly want to provide a safe environment to experience these tools and give you some pointers as to when and where they are useful to inftroduce researchers to, as well as how they might be useful in your own work, even if you are not programming yourself.